-Robert Clamp, District Forester Planning in Forest Enterprise Scotland, said: "Our vision is for Kilpatrick Hills to be a highly accessible area providing a wilderness experience for the public to enjoy with more recreational opportunities.
+Robert Clamp, District Forester Planning in Forest Enterprise Scotland (now Forestry and Land Scotland), said: "Our vision is for Kilpatrick Hills to be a highly accessible area providing a wilderness experience for the public to enjoy with more recreational opportunities.
 This has been incorporated into the Land Management Plan, which aims to increase the ease and access to the hills by linking up existing routes into longer loops including the John Muir Way."

 Linking to the John Muir Way